Food, Water & Health Tips

 Dealing with Heat & Dehydration

-• Drink water regularly throughout the day
+• Drink water regularly throughout the day, even when not feeling thirsty

-• Avoid strong midday sun exposure
+• Avoid prolonged exposure to strong midday sun

-• Wear breathable cotton clothing
+• Wear lightweight cotton or breathable clothing

 Emergency Medical Assistance

-• Carry travel insurance with medical coverage
+• Carry travel insurance with medical and emergency coverage

-• Save emergency contacts on your phone
+• Save emergency contacts and insurance details on your phone

-• Keep digital copies of medical prescriptions
+• Keep digital and printed copies of medical prescriptions

 Final Health Tip